 Go east from Mount Ida about 10 miles or west from Hot Springs about 24 miles on U.S. Highway 270 to Mountain Harbor Rd. at the Joplin Store/Mountain Harbor Resort sign.
 Turn north on Mountain Harbor Rd. and travel about 1 city block past the Joplin store and several trailers on the right.
 Turn right on the next road (see brown hiking sign.)
 Follow the road 4/10th mile to the parking area on the right.

 To go west to P3 Tompkins Bend Trailhead, exit the parking area and backtrack on the road to where the trail crosses Mountain Harbor Rd.
 It is 5 miles to Tompkins Bend.
 To go east to P5 Hickory Nut Mountain, exit the parking area and go right about 1/10th mile to the fork in the road.
 Bear left at the fork another 1/10th mile to the trail sign and take a left onto the trail.
 It is 4 miles to the Hickory Nut Mountain Trailhead where there is parking for a dozen vehicles.

 The Joplin Campground and Mountain Harbor Resort and Restaurant are each about 2.5 miles north on Mountain Harbor Rd.
 Follow the signs.
 Both Lake Ouachita Vacation Realty and Lake Ouachita Rentals have accommodations in the Harbor East area adjacent to Mountain Harbor Resort.
-The Colonial Motel is at the corner of Highway 270 and Mountain Harbor Road across the highway from the Joplin Store.
+The Joplin Inn at Mountain Harbor (formerly the Colonial Motel) is at the corner of Highway 270 and Mountain Harbor Road across the highway from the Joplin Store.